vu-nguyen/docs/Online Refugee Claim Submission.md

 The work is divided into CBSA processing refugee claims made the Port of Entry (PoE) and IRCC and CBSA processing inland refugee claims.

-### Problems
+### Process Barriers

-Current inland refugee claims are done through claimants filling out multiple forms and sending it to IRCC for processing.
-This is labour intensive and time consuming.
+Current inland refugee claims are done through claimants filling out multiple forms and sending it to IRCC and CBSA (with IRB playing some role) for processing.
+This process is labor intensive and time consuming.
 The form itself is long and confusing as to what information is required.

-List of forms currently needed are:
+Current list of forms used are:

 - Document Checklist ([IMM 5745](https://www.canada.ca/content/dam/ircc/migration/ircc/english/pdf/kits/forms/imm5745e.pdf))
 - Generic Application Form for Canada ([IMM 0008](https://www.canada.ca/content/dam/ircc/migration/ircc/english/pdf/kits/forms/imm0008enu_2d.pdf))